 Lynn McGee

-Lynn earned an MFA in Poetry at Columbia University and serves on the advisory board of Slapering Hol Press of the Hudson Valley Writers Center.
-She co-curates the Lunar Walk Poetry Series and W-E (West-East) Bicoastal Poets of the Pandemic and Beyond and has taught writing at George Washington University, Columbia University, Southern Methodist University and Brooklyn College/CUNY as well as having led poetry workshops in public schools through Teachers and Writers Collaborative.
-She is a recipient of the NYC Literacy Center’s Recognition Award for her work in adult literacy, and received the Heart of the Center Award from the LGBT Community Center in NYC.
-Today Lynn McGee is a communications manager at Borough of Manhattan Community College, CUNY.
-She lives in the Bronx, New York.
-For more information, visit https://www.lynnmcgee.com
+Lynn earned an MFA in Poetry at Columbia University and serves on the advisory committee of Slapering Hol Press of the Hudson Valley Writers Center.
+She co-curated the Lunar Walk Poetry Series for almost ten years, then in 2020 started up and continues to co-curate WE (West-East) Poets of the Pandemic and Beyond, a series which has hosted, as of this update, over 70 poets from communities in the U.S., the Caribbean, England and Argentina.
+Lynn started her life’s work as a teacher of writing at George Washington University, Columbia University, Southern Methodist University and several CUNY colleges as well as leading poetry workshops in NYC public schools through Teachers and Writers Collaborative.
+She is a recipient of the NYC Literacy Center’s Recognition Award for her work in adult literacy, and received the Heart of the Center Award from the LGBT Community Center in NYC for starting up their college prep math and writing classes.
+Today Lynn McGee is a communications manager and writer at Borough of Manhattan Community College, CUNY.
+Visit https://www.lynnmcgee.com